musevlt/mpdaf/CoreLib/source/user_manual_muselet.rst

 MUSELET takes as an input a MUSE DATACUBE (fits format), and works in 3 steps:

--STEP 1: creation of white light, color and narrow band images.
+- STEP 1: creation of white light, color and narrow band images.
 MUSELET will first create a variance-weighted white light image as well as R,G,B images based on 1/3 of the wavelength range each.
 The code will then go through the wavelength axis and create one narrow band image at each wavelength plane.